aswinbenny/news-summarization-tts/README.md

 - **Translation & TTS:** Translates final sentiment insights to Hindi and converts them to speech.
 - **API Development:** Backend API built using **FastAPI**.
 - **Web Interface:** Uses **Gradio** for a user-friendly interface.
+- - **Performance Optimization:** **Threading** is employed for faster task execution, enabling parallel processing of sentiment analysis, summarization, and topic extraction tasks.

+---

+## Performance Optimization with Threading

+To enhance performance, threading is used in various parts of the application to handle multiple tasks concurrently.
+For example:

+- **Summarization and Sentiment Analysis:** Tasks such as summarizing the text and analyzing sentiments are processed concurrently, reducing the overall time needed for these operations.

+- **Comparative Sentiment Analysis and Topic Overlap:** Sentiment distribution, thematic comparisons, and topic overlap are all handled concurrently, further speeding up the analysis process.

+This concurrent processing approach significantly improves the efficiency and responsiveness of the system

 ---